kauffecup/text-rpg-engine/README.md

     `_id, description, name, isAdmin` that describes the user whose input we're sending to the game. `respond` is a function that takes `text` to output, and can be used however the adapter deems necessary.
-  - `initialize(save, load, clearSave, entityProm)`: these are three functions that either, well, save, load, or clear the save data.
-Save takes an object that has four keys: `players` - an array of player data, `doors` - an array of door data, `areas` - an array of area data, and `currentArea` - a string representing the current area's id. `entityProm` is a bit more fun - it's a promise that resolves with an object containing areas, items, keys, and doors.
+  - `initialize(save, loadProm, clearSave, entityProm)`: these are two functions and two promises that save, load, or clear the save data.
+Save takes an object that has four keys: `players` - an array of player data, `doors` - an array of door data, `areas` - an array of area data, and `currentArea` - a string representing the current area's id. `loadProm` and `entityProm` are a bit more fun - they're promises that resolves with either load data (the same object as the argument of save) or game data (an object containing areas, items, keys, and doors).

 This allows adapters to be extremely customized.
 They must implement: